Shivaansh/RPG-Modell-Alpha/README.md

 Log June 7, 2018: Implemented the new Raycasting system and Player Pathfinding systems.
 Next Step: Fix planes and structures to work with navmesh (consider tilting plane to 60 degrees, or maybe implement a lift).

 Log June 9, 2018: Removed BridgegameObject and added a slope on the terrain (using the smooth height tool), baked new NavMesh which now allows player to go up and down the house.
+NOTE: Should use the paint trees tool to create the forest.